jdoleary/Spellmasons/docs/Marketing.md

 - Homepage / Marketing / Steam Page / Email Signup
     - Marketing (Tell a story)
         - Elevator Pitch: "Multiplayer Tactical Wizardry.
 Spellmasons"
+        - "Spellmasons is a tactical roguelike where you devise ingenious spell combinations to overcome an onslaught of relentless enemies."
         - "Plan.
 Combine. **Unleash**.
 Spellmasons!"
         - "Coorindate.
 Strategize.
 Invent.
 Spellmasons!"
         - "Inventing new ways to unleash spells to devour your enemies"